JamilHsu/ProjectDivaControllerServer/README.en-US.md

 * `output_received_message`
 * `output_keyboard_operation`

-Disabling these outputs may slightly reduce latency.
+Disabling these outputs can slightly reduce latency.

 The displayed **Round-Trip Time (RTT)** value is provided for reference only and is highly inaccurate.
 It cannot be used to estimate one-way latency by simply dividing it by two.
 The only guarantee is that the actual latency will never exceed this RTT value.
 The RTT is currently derived from the ping process used solely for connection verification.